Karl-Heinz Reinfandt

-Karl-Heinz Reinfandt (born 7 July 1932) is a German musicologist and music educator.
+Karl-Heinz Reinfandt (7 July 1932 – 20 March 2023) was a German musicologist and music educator.

 Life

 Born in Danzig, Reinfandt studied music and the German language from 1953 to 1955 at the University of Flensburg.
 He then worked at various primary and secondary schools as well as secondary modern schools in Schleswig-Holstein.
 In 1958 he began studying again, this time school and church music at the Hamburg Academy of Music and the subjects musicology, literature and educational science at the universities in Hamburg and Kiel, which he completed in 1966 with a doctorate (Das Verhältnis von Text und Stimmgattung in der deutschen evangelischen Kirchenmusik der Barockzeit (The Relationship between Text and Voice Genre in German Protestant Church Music of the Baroque Period) Supervisor: Kurt Gudewill).
 From 1963 to 1968, he again served as a student councilor in the teaching profession at various grammar schools in Kiel and Wyk auf Föhr.